voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 ### Redeeming voucher codes

-In this scenario a customer will be reedeming voucher codes that they received via one of the distribution methods.
+In this scenario a customer will be reedeming voucher codes.

+The customer is given a voucher codes using different methods.
+You can use Voucherify's Distributions // link // or a standalone voucher that the customer received in many different ways.

+// Add the distribution visualization from Miro //

+The process of applying the codes can be different depending on the customer experience that you designed.
+This image shows the proposition of a customer experience:

+// Image of the customer experience from Miro //

+Step 1: // A short explanation that this is just the usual customer who is adding items to the cart and goes to the checkout.

+Step 2: // Optional step - you can choose to get from Voucherify a list of applicable discounts for the customer.
+If you don't choose this route, the customer has to input the codes by himself

+Step 3: // Apply the coupon codes.
+If you used the qualification request you can choose to show the discounts to the customer for the customer to choose, or to apply some discounts automatically.
+You can also allow the customer to input any code as they desire.

+Step 4: // Validations

+Step 5: // Exposing the combination of coupon codes to the customer.
+Expecting the customer to pay

+Step 6: Redemption - consuming the discounts

 The codes can be chosen from the list by the customer or added manually.
 After this step, validity of codes is checked by the validation API.
 When a customer is happy with the result he pays for the order and codes are consumed during redemption API.

-1. Distribution - A customer can acquire voucher codes by various means.
-Codes can come from a distribution, be part of a referral program (code from a friend), be bought as a gift voucher, or acquired offline (standaone code printed out on a shopping window).
-Codes that are assigned to the customer's profile will be returned by the Qualification endpoint.
-If codes are not assigned to the customer's profile then it is best to let a customer input codes themselves.

 2. Shopping experience - A customer is at the checkout and wants to use some discount coupons.
 A request is sent to Voucherify (Qualification API) and information regarding the available discount coupons are returned.
 Depending on your flow, you can skip this step as it is optional.
 After a customer chooses or manually adds discount coupons that interest them, a validation request is sent to Voucherify to check whether codes are applicable and appropriate results are returned.
 When a customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.